johnbillion/query-monitor/README.md

 This is useful for long-running operations that perform a very high number of database queries, consume a lot of memory, or otherwise are of no concern to Query Monitor, for example:

-* Backuping up or restoring your site
+* Backing up or restoring your site
 * Exporting a large amount of data
 * Running security scans